-At March 31, 2024 June 30, 2024, we had \$16.4 billion \$16.8 billion in cash, cash equivalents, and investments, of which approximately \$9.6 billion \$10.8 billion is held by our international subsidiaries.
-Cash, cash equivalents, and long-term investments held by our international subsidiaries are denominated primarily in Euros, U.S. Dollars, and Japanese Yen.
-British Pounds Sterling.
+At June 30, 2024, we had \$16.8 billion in cash, cash equivalents, and investments, of which approximately \$10.8 billion is held by our international subsidiaries.
+Cash, cash equivalents, and long-term investments held by our international subsidiaries are denominated primarily in Euros, U.S. Dollars, and British Pounds Sterling.
 See Notes 5 and 6 to our Unaudited Consolidated Financial Statements for additional information about our cash equivalents and investments.
 Our investment policy seeks to preserve capital and maintain sufficient liquidity to meet operational and other needs of the business.

-Deferred merchant bookings of \$5.3 billion \$6.9 billion at March 31, 2024 June 30, 2024 represents cash payments received from travelers in advance of us completing our performance obligations and are comprised principally of amounts estimated to be payable to travel service providers as well as our estimated future revenue for our commission or margin and fees.
+Deferred merchant bookings of \$6.9 billion at June 30, 2024 represents September 30, 2024 includes cash payments received from travelers in advance of us completing our performance obligations and are comprised principally of amounts estimated to be payable to travel service providers as well as our estimated future revenue for our commission or margin and fees.
 The amounts are mostly subject to refunds for cancellations.

-At March 31, 2024 June 30, 2024, we had a remaining transition tax liability of \$690 million \$487 million as a result of the U.S. Tax Cuts and Jobs Act ("Tax Act"), which included \$515 million \$257 million reported as "Long-term U.S. transition tax liability" and \$175 million \$230 million included in "Accrued expenses and other current liabilities" in the Unaudited Consolidated Balance Sheet.
-This liability will be paid over the next three two years.
+At June 30, 2024 September 30, 2024, we had a remaining transition tax liability of \$487 million as a result of the U.S. Tax Cuts and Jobs Act ("Tax Act"), which included \$257 million reported as "Long-term U.S. transition tax liability" and \$230 million included in "Accrued expenses and other current liabilities" in the Unaudited Consolidated Balance Sheet.
+This liability will be paid over the next two years.
+Due to a recent U.S. Tax Court decision in Varian Medical Systems, Inc. vs. Commissioner, a portion of our total transition tax liability may be refunded.
 In accordance with the Tax Act, generally, future repatriation of our international cash will not be subject to a U.S. federal income tax liability as a dividend, but will be subject to U.S. state income taxes and international withholding taxes, which have been accrued by us.

-Our revolving credit facility (see Note 9 to our Unaudited Consolidated Financial Statements) extends a revolving line of credit up to \$2 billion to us and provides for the issuance of up to \$80 million of letters of credit, as well as up to \$100 million of borrowings on same-day notice. notice (see Note 9 to our Unaudited Consolidated Financial Statements).
+See Note 9 to our Unaudited Consolidated Financial Statements for additional information related to our debt arrangements, including principal amounts, interest rates, and maturity dates.
+Our revolving credit facility extends a revolving line of credit up to \$2 billion to us and provides for the issuance of up to \$80 million of letters of credit, as well as up to \$100 million of borrowings on same-day notice (see Note 9 to our Unaudited Consolidated Financial Statements).
 The revolving credit facility contains a maximum leverage ratio covenant, compliance with which is a condition to our ability to borrow.
-At March 31, 2024 June 30, 2024 there were no borrowings outstanding and \$21 million \$22 million of letters of credit issued under the revolving credit facility.
+At June 30, 2024 September 30, 2024 there were no borrowings outstanding and \$22 million \$26 million of letters of credit issued under the revolving credit facility.